pymeasure/leco-protocol/components.md

 :::

 ## Processor
-The processor runs some kind of processing operation on one or more inputs and produces one or more outputs
+The processor runs some kind of processing operation on one or more inputs and produces one or more outputs.
 It can be stateless (e.g. temperature conversion) or stateful (like a PID controller).
 It may act regularly of its own accord.